 Then I took instant action.
 Non-negotiable.
 READY FIRE AIM, rather than READY AIM FIRE, resulting in forward momentum.

 Another health professional said it takes much longer to heal as we get older!
 And a well-meaning Facebook ‘friend’ said he was still struggling with his ankle 18 months after rupturing it, so expect the same.
 Another medical ‘expert’ said I might not be able to run for at least a year.
 So, while I have never taken much notice when people tell me I might not be able to do something, I decided I needed to take charge; make an action plan, work out how to get into action and create a focus on getting back into running.

 How to get into action is as simple as one small step at a time

+Now reads: Then I took instant action.
+Non-negotiable.
+READY FIRE AIM, rather than READY AIM FIRE, resulting in forward momentum.

+So, while I have never taken much notice when people place limitations on me, I decided I needed to take charge, make an action plan, work out how to get into action and create a focus on getting back into running.

+How to get into action is as simple as one small step at a time